OpenPGP/openpgp.org/_software/01-26-thunderbirdmobile.md

 excerpt: "Email Encryption"
 ---

-The Android Mobile Email Client Mozilla Thunderbird supports OpenPGP directly since version 78.
+The Android Mobile Email Client Mozilla Thunderbird supports OpenPGP directly.
+Available in the Google Play Store or for F-Droid.

 ### Key Facts